dataformsjs/dataformsjs/docs/jsx-loader.md

 Once this script was created all React demos for DataFormsJS were able to use it instead of Babel without having to make any JSX code changes and this is expected for most sites.

-### Handling node require and import statements
+### Handling node import/export statements and browser exports/require

-Because JSX is converted directly to JS for the browser, code that uses `require` and `import` statements for node will not work in the browser.
-However the `jsxLoader.js` script provides a flexible API that can be used to customize the generated code so that `import` and `require` statements or other code can be handled by the browser.
+Because JSX is converted directly to JS for the browser, code that uses `import` and `export` statements for node will not work in the browser.
+However the `jsxLoader.js` script provides a flexible API that can be used to customize the generated code so that `import` and `export` statements or other code can be handled by the browser.

 For example, if you use the following in your JSX Code: